Kush-fanta/Text-to-Math-Problem-Solver/README.md

 3. **View Results**:
    - The application will display the solution or search results in the chat interface.

+## Deployment

+### Deploying on Streamlit Cloud

+1. **Update `requirements.txt`**:
+   - Ensure all dependencies in `requirements.txt` are valid and correctly spelled.
+For example:
+     ```plaintext
+     langchain
+     python-dotenv
+     ipykernel
+     langchain_community
+     pypdf
+     bs4
+     arxiv
+     pymupdf
+     wikipedia
+     langchain-text-splitters
+     langchain-openai
+     sentence_transformers
+     langchain_huggingface
+     faiss-cpu
+     chromadb
+     langchain-chroma
+     langchain_groq
+     uvicorn
+     fastapi
+     langserve
+     numexpr
+     ```

+2. **Push Changes to GitHub**:
+   - Commit and push your changes to the repository:
+     ```bash
+     git add requirements.txt
+     git commit -m "Fix dependency issues"
+     git push origin main
+     ```

+3. **Deploy on Streamlit**:
+   - Go to [Streamlit Cloud](https://streamlit.io/cloud) and deploy your app by connecting your GitHub repository.

+4. **Monitor Logs**:
+   - If the deployment fails, check the logs in the Streamlit Cloud dashboard for detailed error messages.

 ## Dependencies

 The project relies on the following Python packages: